lnxjedi/gopherbot-doc/doc/src/botdev/IDE.md

 > Note that the common theme here is `docker` and `bash` - the primary script for managing the Gopherbot IDE (`cbot.sh`) is written in **bash**.

-The Gopherbot IDE is created primarily for use with **ssh** git credentials, though it also includes the `gh`.
-Within your host environment, you'll also need an ssh keypair configured for pushing to your robot's repository with **git**.
+The Gopherbot IDE is designed for use with **ssh** git credentials, though it also includes the `gh` utility.
+It would be helpful in following the tutorials to have an ssh keypair to use for development; if you're only using the IDE for managing a single robot, this could be a special-purpose keypair that you configure as a read-write deployment key for your robot git repository.
+Generating and configuring read-write deployment keys is outside the scope of this manual.

 ## Getting Started

 > This section will describe setting up a simple directory called `botwork` for working with you robot(s); feel free to adjust specific paths and commands according to your preferences and comfort with the command line.

+For this walk-through, the commands you'll use, along with sample generated output, are shown in text boxes.
+You'll need to copy/paste (or type) the commands shown, modifying for your particular setup/robot.
+Also note that some of the commands shown may be wider than the text box, so you'll need to slide the scrollbar to see the full command if you're typing them yourself.

-1. Open a terminal window in one of the required environments, then create a new `botwork` directory and change to that directory:
+1. In a terminal window create a new `botwork` directory, then change to that directory:
 ```shell
 ~$ mkdir botwork
 ~$ cd botwork/